UMich-CURLY/cheetah_inekf_lcm/README.md

 * Use LCM for light-weight communication with other programs.
 * Allow asynchronous input from IMU, joint encoders, and contact events.
 * Allow user to customize for different input source.
 (Including the contact events.)
-* Real-time performance (around 430 Hz) on the upboard computer inside Mini Cheetah.
+* Real-time performance (around 430 Hz) on the UP Board computer inside Mini Cheetah.
 (Tested alongside with the [MIT Controller](https://github.com/mit-biomimetics/Cheetah-Software).)

-**Note:** This repository contains a pure cmake project with LCM as the communication interface.
+**Note:** This repository uses LCM to achieves light-weight communication.
 If you wish to use ROS, you can refer to [cheetah_inekf_realtime](https://github.com/UMich-CURLY/cheetah_inekf_realtime).

 ## Dependencies
 * [lcm 1.4.0](https://github.com/lcm-proj/lcm/releases/tag/v1.4.0)